-It’s been a terrific year sharing bird facts and stories about IBAs and provincial parks, but it’s time to step back and take a look at the bigger picture: biodiversity.
+It’s great sharing bird facts, and stories about IBAs and provincial parks, but it’s time to step back and take a look at the bigger picture: biodiversity.

 Why should we care about biodiversity?

-The infinite diversity of species in the world, besides being awe-inspiring and at times an unbelievable spectacle, provide us with many practical benefits.
+The infinite diversity of species in the world, besides being awe-inspiring and at times an unbelievable spectacle, provides us with many practical benefits.

 Biodiversity cultivates a complex food web, and we humans benefit big.
 We have medicine that we could not have derived without plants.
 Biodiversity provides climate regulation that shields us from floods and drought.
 Birds, mammals, insects and reptiles all contribute to pollination, seed dispersal, and pest control.